Universal Scene Description

 Convert World Material

-Convert the world material to a USD dome light.
+Convert the world material to a UsdLuxDomeLight.
 Currently works for simple materials, consisting of an environment texture connected to a background shader, with an optional vector multiply of the texture color.

 Export Textures

-Export textures referenced by shader nodes to a "textures" folder which in the same directory as the USD file.
+Export textures to a 'textures' folder next to the USD file.

 Overwrite Textures